Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You cannot hold someone hostage for longer than 20 minutes before starting the robbery you have planned.

+- If you engage a group of players in hostile rp, expect that the entire group could retaliate if it makes sense for the scene.

 - In Hostile RP, leaving Line of Sight on your victim or aggressor for 5 minutes means the scene is considered over, and proper Roleplay engagement must commence to create a new scene.

 - Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, etc.) if you are not a part of the active law or criminal group involved.